 - Time the Sale

 Before selling, ask yourself whether it is the best time to do this.
-If you are in an industry that is projected to keep growing into the foreseeable future, then you may have a really good shot at selling yours at a good price.
+If you are in an industry that is projected to keep growing into the foreseeable future, then you may have a really good shot at selling your business at a good price.
 Still, wait, as much as you can, until the business has posted a good number of positive financial results before putting it up for sale.
 A business that has only been around for one year may not command a price as good as one that has been around for six years and continuously returning handsomely – unless of course it is in an industry that is unexplored and with great prospects for the future.

 - Value your Business